bitcoinerlab/descriptors/README.md

 - `@bitcoinerlab/descriptors` for the [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) and [bitcoinjs](https://github.com/bitcoinjs) family of libraries: battle-tested and broadly used.
 - `@bitcoinerlab/descriptors-scure` for [@scure/btc-signer](https://github.com/paulmillr/scure-btc-signer) and the [noble](https://github.com/paulmillr/noble-curves)/[scure](https://github.com/paulmillr/scure-btc-signer) family of libraries: audited, fast and minimal.
+- `@bitcoinerlab/descriptors-core` as the low-level package used under the preset packages, intended for internal use.

+In general, most users should pick one of the two preset packages and avoid using `@bitcoinerlab/descriptors-core` directly.

 ## TL;DR (quick start)

+_Using `@bitcoinerlab/descriptors-scure`?
+See the scure variant right below._

 ```bash
 npm install @bitcoinerlab/descriptors @bitcoinerlab/miniscript-policies